alevchuk/minibank/README.md

 ## About

-Minibank is a HOWTO for building a Lighthing Netwrok node from scratch.
-Limited set of features:
+Minibank is a HOWTO for building a Lighthing Netwrok node from scratch
+* Limited set of features: bitcoind, lnd, tor
 * Components are built from source code
 * Mirror Raid with 2 exteranl storage devices
 * Development environment (CLI only)